1928 Costa Rican general election: Background

-On 6 January 1926 the delegates of the Agricultural Party, which was the second most voted party in the previous elections, met at the Moderno Theater of San Jose where they met the resignation of their leader and presidential candidate Alberto Echandi Montero, deciding to constitute a new political organization called the National Union Party, a name that had previously been used to bring Ascension Esquivel Ibarra to power, but which preserves the agricultural green flag (since Esquivel had used a white flag).
-The party nominated former President Cleto González Víquez, who had also been a diplomat and minister during the Esquivel administration.
-González also receives the adhesion of the Reformist Party and of the supporters of Máximo Fernández, self-styled "Historical Republicans".
+On 6 January 1926 the delegates of the Agricultural Party, which was the second most voted party in the 1923 and 1925 elections, met at the Moderno Theater of San Jose where they were informed of the resignation of their leader and former presidential candidate Alberto Echandi Montero, later deciding to constitute a new political organization called the National Union Party, a name that had previously been used to bring Ascension Esquivel Ibarra to power in 1902 and later ran in 1913, but which preserved the agricultural green flag (since Esquivel had used a white flag).

+The National Union Party nominated former president Cleto González Víquez as its presidential candidate.
+González Víquez had also served as a diplomat and cabinet minister during the Esquivel administration.[1]
+His candidacy received the endorsement of the Reformist Party, led by Jorge Volio Jiménez, as well as the support of followers of retired political leader Máximo Fernández Alvarado, known as the "Historical Republicans," who had distanced themselves from the official candidates of the Republican Party.

-For his part, the candidate of the Republican Party was Carlos María Jiménez Ortiz, incumbent deputy and First Designate to the Presidency since 1924, proclaimed on 7 January 1927 at the Teatro América by the Republican convention.
-Once the candidates have been designated, the Diario de Costa Rica emphasizes that the ideological differences between both are virtually null.
+The rulling Republican Party nominated Carlos María Jiménez Ortiz, a serving deputy in Congress and First Designate to the Presidency under the incumbent administration since 1924.
+His candidacy was proclaimed on 7 January 1927 at the Teatro América during the party’s national convention.
+Following the designation of both candidates, the newspaper Diario de Costa Rica remarked that the ideological differences between them were "virtually null."